Apply to the Market

 The Davis Farmers Market allows the sale of crafts or other non-agricultural, non-food items that meet its criteria.

 All crafts sold at the Davis Farmers Market must demonstrate fine craftsmanship and be thematic with the farmers market.
 Crafts must reflect images of agriculture, agrarian lifestyle or the market (or in the case of pottery, must be used for serving or eating food).
 Crafts must be created from scratch.
 The component materials must be sufficiently modified from their original state to demonstrate fine craftsmanship.
-No jewelry is accepted (criteria difficult to substantiate).
 All craft vendors who participate must maintain a city of Davis business license and a seller’s permit from the state Board of Equalization.

 Vendors must be registered to sell at the market and submit a quarterly reservation form to sell on Saturdays.
 Approved crafters selling on Wednesdays do not need a reservation form, but must provide prior notice of sale dates.